OscarAC/aws-bincity/README.md

 ### CreateApartments

-Lambda function that creates a set of apartments for a floor (8 apartments per floor), assigns an UUIDv4 as key, saves it in the database, then returns the newly create apartments
+Lambda function that creates a set of apartments for a floor (8 apartments per floor), assigns an UUIDv4 as key, saves it in the database, then returns the newly created apartments

 ```
   POST /apartments